icon BELTOWER

 External hardware is not strictly within the scope of Beltower software, but a few hints are offered here.

 Proximity detector sensors, which respond to changes in the resonance of a tuned circuit, are amongst the most reliable for tower bells.
+An earlier design developed by Aidan Hedley, used an CS209A chip, but that became unavailable.
+His subsequent design using a TDA 0161 chip, which sadly also seems to be unavailable, is illustrated below.

 Wiring Diagram